 According to a Gartner report on top trends in logistics, logistics companies allocate 73% of their IT budget focused on growth opportunities and enhancing internal performance.
+But only 30% of companies meet their digital transformation goals, and another 44% show limited improvement.

 To do this, let’s build a bigger picture.
 This guide analyzes in detail how: